wp-plugins/buffer-my-post/readme.txt

 **New in v15.0.3**
 1. fixed css path issue that was breaking the layout in admin
 2. added space between " Dejan Markovic" and "you..."

+**New in v15.0.4**
+1. added again space between " Dejan Markovic" and "you..."